texas durable power of attorney texas durable power of attorney

 How can a Texas DPOA be revoked?

-A Texas DPOA can be revoked by the principal if they are mentally competent.
-The revocation process involves providing a written notice of revocation, signed and dated by the principal.
-It’s crucial to notify all relevant parties to prevent any unauthorized actions by the agent after revocation.
+A Texas DPOA can be revoked by the principal if the principal is mentally competent.
+The revocation process involves providing a written notice of revocation signed and dated by the principal.
+Notifying all relevant parties is crucial to prevent any unauthorized actions by the agent after revocation.

 Are healthcare decisions included in a DPOA?